Field: United States

 Advisor: Casey Blake

 David Marcus is a PhD candidate focusing on twentieth-century U.S. intellectual and political history.
 His research interests include modern political thought, the history of social movements and political institutions in the North Atlantic, and American intellectual culture.
-His dissertation—“Fugitive Democracy: the 'Long New Left' and the Revival of Democratic Thought in America”—is a study of political thought and protest movements in the United States from the 1950s to the 1980s.
-A Hofstadter Fellow from 2010 to 2015, he recently helped edit a volume of Marshall Berman's essays and criticism, Modernism in the Streets.
+His dissertation—“Fugitive Democracy: the 'Long New Left' and the Revival of Democratic Thought in America”—is a study of political thought and protest movements in the United States from the 1950s to the 1970s.
+A Hofstadter Fellow from 2010 to 2015, he has taught in the Contemporary Civilization Program and recently helped edit a volume of Marshall Berman's essays, Modernism in the Streets.

 “Men in Space: Tom McCarthy and the Novel of Disenchantment,” The New Republic